Q: At what age group does playing time in REP basketball transition from being equal to having to be earned?

 Q: We all the paid the same amount of money, shouldn't the player all get equal playing time?

-A: Parents invest in REP basketball for their children to obtain a basketball education and the opportunity for their children to earn playing time during actual games, which distinguishes REP basketball from less competitive streams like house league.
+A: Parents invest in REP basketball for their children to obtain a basketball education and the opportunity for their children to earn playing time during games.
+Earned playing time distinguishes REP basketball from less competitive streams like house league where playing time is sometimes evenly distributed.
 When it comes to playing time in REP: playing time is NOT a right, but every player has the right to EARN their minutes.

 Q: Wouldn't not playing many minutes make my child want to quit basketball?